(For a quick update on recent posts and other blog news, see here.)

 Battle 02: Gariland

 This battle, like all battles after the tutorial, begins on the deployment screen.
 Here, you have to deploy one or more groups from your array of soldiers on an abstract grid with no knowledge of the actual game map.
 Suffice to say, you feel a lot more comfortable coming into a battle should you lose and be forced to replay it than you do on your first attempt!
 Ramza is always deployed in story missions, and there’s usually a cap of four other soldiers, depending on the mission.
 And who are your other soldiers, you might ask?
 Where other strategy/tactics games of this style, like Fire Emblem or Shining Force, use established characters in your army, FFT is not like that.
 Instead, FFT starts you off with an army of generic characters, which Kyle and I like to call “generics,” and asks you to use a Job System-inspired setup to train them into specialized warriors of your own creation.
 This all turns out to be a pretty nice system in my mind, but I started out very, very confused about which characters were “worth” bringing in our group of five and which weren’t, which was overthinking things.
-Suffice to say, most of your force at the outset are combat-focused Squires, and a small handful are (nominally) magick-focused Chemists, and while there is more a little more to these starting characters than that, there’s no need for a first-time player to worry.
+To put it quickly: most of your force at the outset are combat-focused Squires, and a small handful are (nominally) magick-focused Chemists, and while there is more a little more to these starting characters than that, there’s no need for a first-time player to worry.
 Just pick a mix of fighters and would-be casters and go to town!

 Once we were deployed, we discovered that the first battle arena is a small part of town with about four buildings.
 FFT’s arenas are extremely small compared to Fire Emblem or the like.
 I suspect this was initially a limitation of the PSX, but it’s now a staple of the series.
 The bandits taunted us and the game explained that our objective was to defeat all enemies, which Kyle assures me is overwhelmingly standard.
 At this point, the game revealed that we actually had six party members, and not just five: Jerkface was also in the party, and was under AI control.
 Some best friend, eh?
 After a lot of bad experiences with AI controlled party members in games like Shining Force 2, I was immediately in a foul mood, and Kyle told me to embrace that darkness, because Jerkface was going to be an EXP stealing jackwad for his entire tenure.
-At least he can use it to level up on his own, which isn’t always the case with Guests.
+At least he can use that EXP to level up on his own, which isn’t always the case with Guests.

 It would probably take forever to explain every system in FFT, but I will try to outline the basics.
 FFT is an isometric tactics game in the mold of Fire Emblem, isometric perspective aside.
 Unlike most FE-styled games, you don’t have to kill enemies to get experience.
 Instead, you receive EXP and Job Points (JP) for basically every action you perform in battle, short of walking.
 (Speaking of walking, the game insists on giving you a tutorial prompt on how to walk that you have to manually clear every single time you walk from here to the end of the game).
-Enemies gain experience in the same fashion as the player, and you often see them levelling up in the middle of battle even though frankly it adds very little to the proceedings and feels like a remnant of the game’s predecessor series, Ogre Battle (Ed. and/or as a means of discouraging Arithmaticks, something I’ll explain later, but if that was their aim, they could have done things in a lot of simpler ways!).
+Enemies gain experience in the same fashion as the player, and you often see them levelling up in the middle of battle even though frankly it adds very little to the proceedings and feels like a remnant of the game’s predecessor series, Ogre Battle (Ed. and/or as a means of discouraging Arithmaticks, something I’ll explain later, but if that was their only aim, they could have done things in a lot of simpler ways!).

 Actions in the game are either available on their own, like Attack, but Jobs grant you special Active Abilities that usually come in sets.
 For example, mages get a set of spells, like you’d expect.
 The active skill for Chemists is “Items” and allows you to use items like you can do by default in every other RPG (I suppose it takes some magickal training to access the party’s little pocket of hammerspace?).
 As an as an added bonus, Chemists can throw items to friends at a distance, though you have to mind that the item will strike the first character in its path, be that your intended target or even an enemy!
 Most of the party’s other Squires have the “Fundaments” ability set, which I am shocked to learn is a real word and not simply a truncated version of the word “Fundamentals.”
 And it’s too bad for the developers that it is a real word, because all they wanted to do was make a truncated version of “Fundamentals.”
 As it happens, the definition of “Fundaments” is… “the buttocks.”
 Its secondary definition is “the anus.”
 No definition means “Fundamentals.”
 Some early Anus abilities include the Rush command, which causes knockback and a guaranteed hit at the cost of any serious damage.